 Remember To Check All The Lights

 Vehicles are fitted with various lights, bulbs, and fuses at the back and front.
 Each serves its unique purpose in ensuring road safety.
 Headlights, brake lights, turn signals, you name it, are all present in a well-functioning vehicle and are meant to illuminate the roads as we drive.
+Without proper lighting, it is easy to miss potholes, road signs or even traffic channelizers or barriers so it is extremely important but often overlooked.

 Typically we may tend to ignore the health of each light while driving during the day, but this should never be overlooked at night.
 Before leaving for your journey, make sure to check if all lights are properly working.
 Any that have gone dim need to be immediately replaced so that they don’t go out during the night.